 Here the reader is pretty much on his own, especially for the two main, front speakers.
 Nothing is more personal than one’s preference in loudspeakers, and one’s speaker choices are endless.
 Ideally, a good loudspeaker should reproduce the audio spectrum from 5 - 30K Hz evenly (or flatly), with no undue emphasis in any particular frequency range from the lowest bass to the highest treble; and it should do so with a quick, taut, well-controlled transient response, replicating sounds with precision, clarity, and a minimum of distortion.
 Unfortunately, no such loudspeaker exists, not here, not anywhere.
 No matter what the advertising hype tells you or how the reviews read, no speaker is perfect, no matter what the price.
 Usually, a speaker won’t reproduce anything like the full spectrum of human hearing, and it won’t reproduce the full spectrum evenly.

 Then there is that matter of price.
 Remember, it’s all relative.
 I know a lot of people talk about their super speakers costing in the thousands of dollars--two, three thousand dollars for their 5.1 system.
 Yet if you break that down, a $3,000 5.1 speaker setup is only about $500 a speaker.
 In the broad scheme of things, that’s a mid-priced or mid-fi speaker.
 Why?
 Because you can buy speakers anywhere from $50 or $100 a pair to well over $100,000 a pair.
-Case in point: My old friend Dave Wilson sells his Wilson Audio Alexandria XLFs for about $200,000 a pair.
+Case in point: My old friend, the late Dave Wilson, sold his high-end speakers at Wilson Audio for some $200,000 a pair.
 Are they the perfect speaker, the Holy Grail of audiophiledom?
 No, but they’re close.
 And they damn well ought to be at that price.

 My recommendation for choosing speakers is to use a little common sense.
 How many speakers do you need?
 How much can you afford to spend on them?
 Look on the Internet for speaker reviews and owner comments.
 Narrow down your choices and then listen, listen, listen.
 Do you have special likes, special tonal priorities?
 Do you want a nearly neutral speaker (the elusive goal) or one that is bass prominent, or forward in the midrange, or bright in the upper midrange and treble, or hollow, or boomy, or whatever.
 You’ll find them all out there.
 It’s best, naturally, to be familiar with the sound of live, unamplified music, so if you can get out to an orchestral or jazz concert once in a while, one unhampered by being reproduced through a stage full of loudspeakers, you might try to do it.